rkoz1/blog/content/english/blog/interview_with_cursor.md

 * What did the user (me) want to do?
 * How many times did the user have to prompt you (the AI) to get it right?
 * How many times did I run the same code and got the same error?
-* What prompts where the most useful from the user to help you move forward?
+* What prompts were the most useful from the user to help you move forward?
 * How would you rate the structure, quality of the code and development tools around the project?

 {{< accordion "First response" >}}